vendelieu/re.this/README.md

 # Benchmark

-There is a benchmark comparing popular library solutions:
+There is a benchmark comparing popular library solutions (more is better):

 ```javascript
 main summary: